MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-performance-best-practices.md

 ### swapfile

 Ensure you have a properly configured swapfile to avoid any out of memory issues.
 Consult your Linux documentation for how to create and properly size a swapfile.
+It is generally recommended to have a swap file 1.5x to 2.0x the amount of memory on the system.

-### Virtual Machines and Dynamic Memory
+### Virtual Machines and Dynamic Memory/CPU

 If you are running SQL Server on Linux in a virtual machine, ensure you select options to fix the amount of memory reserved for the virtual machine.
 Do not use features like Hyper-V Dynamic Memory.
+CPU hot plugging will also cause SQL server to crash, this is by design because for performance reasons SQL maps out the Numa nodes in a system and hot plugging will dynamically change that.

+### Virtual Machines and disk schedulers.
+For best performance you will want to configure Linux to use the No-op disk scheduler as virtual machines include their own disk scheduler behind the curtains and two disk schedulers working in tandem will dramatically reduce performance.

+### Virtual Machines and disk format
+It is usually best to do the initial virtual machine setup using a raw, non-growing disk type as you'll generally get better performance out of a fixed raw format than you would out of one that is not raw but can be grown.
+This is how the virtual machine disks are setup, and nothing to do with the partitions you install on them.

+### Dedicate your server/virtual machine to just serve SQL server.
+If you try to configure alternate services on the same machine that is housing SQL server the memory limits won't apply in all circumstances and you'll eventually have issues running the system out of memory.
+Not to mention the added overhead of having to track down CPU hogs that might not be related to your database.
+For these reasons it's best to dedicate a server/virtual machine to just the task of running SQL server and nothing else.

 ## Next steps